JagunP/Mini-Projects/README.md

 AAcronym.c --> A simple software that generates acronyms of inputed text.

 Number Guess.c --> A simple game where you give a range and guess the number within that range.

+encrypt.c --> A simple encryption software that -- shockingly -- reveals your encrypted text.